 The Canon EOS M50 comes with the Digic 8 processor, which allows it to capture images in the CR3 format.
 Earlier versions of Canon digital cameras used the .CRW and CR2 format.
 The CRW format is based on the Camera Image File Format (CIFF) and the CR2 format is based on the TIFF specification.

-NOTE: CR3 files can be opened in Adobe Lightroom (version 2.0 or later) or Adobe Lightroom Classic (version 8.0 or later) with the Adobe Camera Raw plugin (version 11.0 or later) installed.
+CR3 files can be opened in Adobe Lightroom (version 2.0 and later), Adobe Lightroom for iPad (version 5.1 and later), and Adobe Lightroom Classic (version 8.0 and later) with the Adobe Camera Raw plugin (version 11.0 and later) installed.
 You can also open CR3 files in Canon Digital Photo Professional and convert them to other formats or in Canon Digital Photo Professional Express on an iPad and convert them to .JPG files.